lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 00000011 00000001
 ```

-Which is what SSZ calls `bitvectors`, and what nodes send over the network: a binary representing an array of booleans of constant size.
+This is how nodes send `bitvectors` over the network.
 We know that this array is of size 9 beforehand, so we know what bits are padding and should be ignored.
 For variable-sized bit arrays we'll use `bitlists`, which we'll talk about later.

 ### Internal representation

-There's a trick here: SSZ doesn't specify how to store this in memory after deserializing.
+There's a trick here: SSZ doesn't specify how to store a `bitvector` in memory after deserializing.
 We could, theoretically, read the serialized data, transform it from little-endian byte order to little-endian bit order, and use bit addressing (which elixir supports) to get individual values.
 This would imply, however, going through each byte and reversing the bits, which is a costly operation.
-If we stuck with little-endian byte order, addressing individual bits would be more complicated, and shifting (moving every bit to the left or right) would be tricky.
+If we stuck with little-endian byte order without transforming it, addressing individual bits would be more complicated, and shifting (moving every bit to the left or right) would be tricky.

 For this reason, we represent bitvectors in our node as big-endian binaries.
 That means that we reverse the bytes (a relatively cheap operation) and, for bit addressing, we just use the complementary index.
 An example: